DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 * He is Sergei von Zarovich, the younger brother of Strahd von Zarovich.
 * The monument, which is called Marina’s Monument, was erected by Strahd three-and-a-half centuries ago, shortly after the destruction of Berez in a terrible flood.
 * Strahd raised the monument to honor the memory of a woman named Marina Ulrich, the daughter of the local burgomaster.
-* Marina was slain by her father, Burgomaster Lazlo Ulrich, and a priest of the Morninglord called Brother Grigor, as described in <span class="citation">Chapter 10: The Ruins of Berez (p.
+* Marina was slain by her father, Burgomaster Lazlo Ulrich, and a priest of the Morninglord called Brother Grigor, as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez">Chapter 10: The Ruins of Berez</a> (p.
 161)</span>.
 (A player with a passive Wisdom (Insight) score of 13 or more notices that Sergei’s spirit seems to bite his tongue before speaking further, and that he seems ashamed to speak further on the matter.)

 The players can convince Sergei to elaborate on his role in Marina’s death by succeeding on a DC 15 Charisma (Persuasion) check, made with advantage if the players point out that he clearly feels guilty for her death.
 The check succeeds automatically if Ireena assists the players in doing so.
 On a success, a miserable Sergei can share the following additional information: